fpsdf/fpsdf.github.io/_posts/2023-10-03-building-without-frameworks.md

 ---
-title: "Building without frameworks"
+title: "building without frameworks"
 layout: post
 ---

-You know that moment when you're setting up a project and suddenly you’re not building something — you’re configuring something?

-Tooling, build steps, plugins, dependencies, modules, bundlers… before you’ve written a single line of real code, you’ve already been through a small bureaucratic hell.
+tooling, build steps, plugins, dependencies, modules, bundlers… before you’ve written a single line of real code, you’ve already been through a small bureaucratic hell.

-That’s when I sometimes just open a folder, drop in an `index.html`, a `style.css`, and a `script.js`, and go: _ahhh_.
-No build, no deploy pipeline, no dependencies yelling at me because Node updated.
-Just a browser and some basic files.
+that’s when I sometimes just open a folder, drop in an `index.html`, a `style.css` and a `script.js`, and go: _ahhh_. no build, no deploy pipeline, no dependencies yelling at me because Node updated. just a browser and some basic files.

-There’s something really nice — maybe even grounding — about building a small project without any frameworks.
-No React, no Vue, no nothing.
-Just HTML, CSS, and JavaScript, like it’s 2007 (but in a good way).
+there’s something really nice or maybe even grounding about building a small project without any frameworks. just HTML, CSS, and JavaScript like it’s 2004.

-I recently built a tiny little tool this way (I'll share it here soon), and it reminded me that simplicity can be a feature, not a limitation.
-It loads fast.
-It works offline.
-There’s no client-side routing to debug.
-And I can deploy it anywhere in seconds — GitHub Pages, a zip file, whatever.
+I recently built a tiny little project this way (I'll share it here soon. or maybe never), and it reminded me that simplicity can be a feature. it loads fast. it works offline. no client-side routing to debug. and I can deploy it anywhere in seconds — GitHub Pages, a zip file, whatever.

-Don’t get me wrong: I love modern tools.
-I see the power of components, state, all that good stuff.
-But sometimes, stripping things back reminds me _why_ I like to build things in the first place.
+I love modern tools.
+I see the power of components, state, all the good stuff. but sometimes, stripping things back reminds me _why_ I like to build things in the first place.

-No tool between me and the idea.

 ---